rubyaustralia/roro/2018/201803-rorosyd.md

 # [fit] `#ruby25th`

 ^
-- If you want to get some warm fuzzies, so and have a look at the Ruby love fest that is the #ruby25th hashtag
+- If you want to get some warm fuzzies, have a look at the Ruby love fest that is the #ruby25th hashtag

 ---